 About colorectal polyps

 Colorectal cancer most often begins as a polyp, a noncancerous growth that may develop on the inner wall of the colon or rectum as people get older.
 If not treated or removed, a polyp can become a potentially life-threatening cancer.
-Recognizing and removing precancerous polyps can prevent colorectal cancer.
+Finding and removing precancerous polyps can prevent colorectal cancer.

 There are several forms of polyps.
 Adenomatous polyps, or adenomas, are growths that may become cancerous.
 They can be found with a colonoscopy (see Risk Factors and Prevention).
-Polyps are most easily found during colonoscopy because they usually bulge into the colon, forming a mound on the wall of the colon that can be found by the doctor.
+Polyps are most easily found during a colonoscopy because they usually bulge into the colon, forming a mound on the wall of the colon that can be found by the doctor.

 About 10% of colon polyps are flat and hard to find with a colonoscopy unless a dye is used to highlight them.
 These flat polyps have a high risk of becoming cancerous, regardless of their size.

 Hyperplastic polyps may also develop in the colon and rectum.
 They are not considered precancerous.

 Colorectal cancer can begin in either the colon or the rectum.
 Cancer that begins in the colon is called colon cancer.
 Cancer that begins in the rectum is called rectal cancer.

 Most colon and rectal cancers are a type of tumor called adenocarcinoma, which is cancer of the cells that line the inside tissue of the colon and rectum.
 This section specifically covers adenocarcinoma.
 Other types of cancer that occur far less often but can begin in the colon or rectum include neuroendocrine tumor of the gastrointestinal tract, gastrointestinal stromal tumor (GIST), small cell carcinoma, and lymphoma.

 Looking for More of an Introduction?